-Akbank was founded as a privately-owned commercial bank in Adana on January 30, 1948.
-Established originally with the core objective of providing funding to local cotton growers, the bank opened its first branch in the Sirkeci district of Istanbul on July 14, 1950.
-In 1954, after relocating its Head Office to Istanbul, the Bank rapidly expanded its branch network and had automated all banking operations by 1963.
+Akbank was founded as a privatelyowned commercial bank in Adana on January 30, 1948.
+Established originally with the core objective of providing funding to local cotton growers, the Bank opened its first branch in Istanbul’s Sirkeci district on July 14, 1950.
+In 1954, after relocating its headquarters to Istanbul, the Bank rapidly expanded its branch network and automated all its banking operations by 1963.

-Offered to the public in 1990, Akbank shares began trading in international markets and as an American Depository Receipt (ADR) after its second public offering in 1998.
+Initially offered to the public in 1990, Akbank stock began trading in international markets and as an American Depository Receipt (ADR) after its second public offering in 1998.

 Akbank’s core business is banking activities, consisting of corporate and investment banking, commercial banking, SME banking, consumer banking, payment systems, treasury transactions and private banking, and international banking services.
-In addition to traditional banking activities, the bank also carries out insurance agency operations through its branches on behalf of Ak Insurance and AvivaSA Pensions and Life Insurance.
+In addition to conventional banking activities, the Bank also conducts insurance agency operations through its branches, on behalf of Ak Insurance and AvivaSA Pensions and Life Insurance.

-With a strong and extensive domestic distribution network of 800 branches and more than 14 thousand employees, Akbank operates from its Head Office in Istanbul and 22 regional directorates across Turkey.
-In addition to providing services through branches, the Bank's traditional delivery channel, Akbank also serves more than 16.5 million customers through the Akbank Direkt Internet Branches, Akbank Direkt Mobile, the Call Center, 4,400 ATMs and more than 510 thousand POS terminals as well as other hightech channels.
+With a strong and extensive domestic distribution network of 780 branches staffed by more than 13 thousand employees, Akbank operates from its headquarters in Istanbul and 21 regional directorates across Turkey.
+In addition to providing services at branch locations, its traditional delivery channel, Akbank also serves more than 17.4 million customers via the Akbank Direkt Internet Branches, Akbank Direkt Mobile, the Call Center, 4,900 ATMs and more than 580 thousand POS terminals as well as other high-tech channels.

-A digital banking pioneer in Turkey, Akbank gathered all its efforts in this flourishing area under the roof of Akbank Direkt.
-This will allow the bank to meet the needs of its customers, provide services in the most convenient manner possible and deliver an excellent client experience.
-In a world with fast advances in technology and increasingly demanding customers, Akbank Direkt strives to satisfy client needs without time or physical location limitations while pioneering technological innovations in both the sector and in Turkey.
+Akbank has grouped its digital banking services, which it pioneered in Turkey, under Akbank Direkt, providing solutions to clients’ financial needs and delivering service at the most convenient points with an excellent customer experience.
+In a world of fastadvancing technology and increasingly demanding customers, Akbank Direkt strives to satisfy client needs without time or physical location limitations while pioneering technological innovations both in the sector and in Turkey.

-The Akbank Banking Center, which has the highest transaction capacity among other operations centers in Turkey, commenced its services in 2010.
-Equipped with state-of-the-art technology, this complex is positively contributing to Akbank’s productivity.
-In 2017, the bank broke ground on the Akbank Data and Life Center.
-The center is designed to host Akbank's entire technology infrastructure, monitor all operations 24/7 with cutting-edge technology, and provide uninterrupted services to our clients.
-Founded with a total investment of USD 250 million, Akbank Data and Life Center will become operational in 2019.
-The complex will include Akbank Data Center, which will constitute the core of Akbank’s entire technology infrastructure, and Akbank Life Center, which will offer social and cultural activities to 3,000 Akbank employees.
+Akbank Banking Center was inaugurated in 2010.
+Equipped with state-of-the-art technology, the Center is continuously boosting Akbank’s productivity and service quality.
+In 2017, Akbank laid the foundations of Akbank Data and Life Center and continued its investments throughout 2018.
+The Center is expected to become operational in 2019.
+The complex comprises Akbank Data Center, which will constitute the core of Akbank’s entire technology infrastructure, and Akbank Life Center, which will offer social services to 3,000 Akbank employees.
 The Center is Akbank’s largest one-off investment to date.

-Akbank continued to win major awards in 2017, a year when many banks felt squeezed by the global economic environment.
-For the sixth time, Brand Finance named Akbank as "Turkey’s Most Valuable Banking Brand."
-In addition, Akbank was named "Turkey's Best Bank" by Euromoney and Global Finance.
+Akbank continued to win major awards in 2018, a year when many banks felt squeezed by the global economic environment.
+In an important achievement for the Turkish banking sector, Akbank won “Turkey’s Best Bank” award from Euromoney, Global Finance.

-As one of the most committed supporters of contemporary art in Turkey, Akbank carries out arts and culture activities in various fields with the aim of making the art more widespread.
-Besides the banking products offered, Akbank is a visionary bank that invests in many fields such as jazz, theater and contemporary arts activities and environment protection applications such as Carbon Disclosure Project for the advancement of society.
+As one of the most committed supporters of contemporary art in Turkey, Akbank engages in a wide variety of arts and culture activities with the aim of making art more accessible.
+Akbank is a visionary bank that makes social investments in many diverse areas, including jazz, theater, contemporary arts as well as environmental protection such as the Carbon Disclosure Project, for the advancement of society.

-51.1% of Akbank’s shares are listed on the Borsa Istanbul.
-The Bank’s Level 1 ADRs are traded on the OTCQX in the United States.
-Akbank’s market capitalization stood at USD 10.4 billion as of December 31, 2017.
+Some 51.1% of Akbank’s shares are listed on Borsa Istanbul.
+Overseas, the Bank’s Level 1 ADR depository receipts are traded on the US OTC market.
+Akbank’s market capitalization stood at USD 5.2 billion as of December 31, 2018.